willardf/Hazel-Networking/README.md

 -----

 ### This fork has been heavily modified from the original to reduce allocations, copies, and locking.
 As such, it's fairly stable, but not guaranteed.
-However, my game Among Us currently runs on it with over 200k MAU, so that counts for something.
+However, my game Among Us currently runs on it with over 500k MAU, so that counts for something.

 -----

 HTML documentation, tutorials and quickstarts from the DarkRift Website [here](http://www.darkriftnetworking.com/Hazel/Docs) should be relatively accurate; but I doubt the original creator will want support calls for this fork.
 I can provide some limited support if you create an issue.

-I have changed some interfaces in "non-intuitive ways", such as when to recycle MessageReader from DataReceived vs MessageReader.ReadMessage.
-To be honest, sorry but ¯\_(ツ)_/¯.
-It's my belief that if a library becomes friendly and proper-API-like, you can expect it to be restrictive or perform slowly.
-I don't want either of those things, but I try to keep things fairly tidy.
+I have changed some interfaces in "non-intuitive ways", it is my hope that [this example repo](https://github.com/willardf/Hazel-Examples) will be able to help users get started.

 If you want to make improvements, I am open to pull requests.
-If you find bugs, raise issues.
+If you find bugs, feel free raise issues.

 -----